illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 Use the functions provided in `format.h` to print these reports.

-:bangbang: WARNING: printf (among other functions) is not safe to call in a signal handler, since it is not reentrant.
-Ensure your signal handler does not call these functions, **including** any function in format.h, and instead indicates to your program to print this status report elsewhere.
+:bangbang: WARNING: `printf` (among other functions) is not safe to call in a signal handler, since it is not reentrant.
+Ensure your signal handler does not call these functions, **including** any function in `format.h`, and instead indicates to your program to print this status report elsewhere.

 ### Errors

 If the input or output file given to your `dd` is invalid, use the functions in `format.h` to print the corresponding error and exit with return code `1`.

 ## Testing
-Though it is helpful to write tests that call any functions you write in dd.c, because your code will be run as a command line utility, we recommend testing in the command line as well.
-You can assemble a series of calls to your dd executable in a bash script, and use diff/md5sum along with spot checks to ensure correct functionality.
+Though it is helpful to write tests that call any functions you write in `dd.c`, because your code will be run as a command line utility, we recommend testing in the command line as well.
+You can assemble a series of calls to your `dd`  executable in a bash script, and use diff/md5sum along with spot checks to ensure correct functionality.
 For example, the following script would print nothing if your dd implementation is correct:

 ```
 == my_test.sh ==